-Such is the nature of email now.
-Those who send spam try new (and old) tricks to land their messages in your inbox.
+As email has evolved, so have tactics to exploit it.
+Those who send spam try new tricks (and some old ones that still work) to land their messages in your inbox.
 Email servers and clients* beef up their spam detection to shield you from the annoying and especially harmful messages.
 Unfortunately, some junk messages slip through spam filters and some legitimate messages get false-positive flagged as spam.

 What's wrong with the website?

 Because the message arrived at your email client, even in the junk folder, the website and server likely did what they were supposed to do: they sent the message.
 What's more, you received the message—again, even though it landed in your junk folder.
 There are things we can try changing on the website but first, let's try handling the email messages at the delivery point.

 What can we do about it?

 Make sure you check your junk folder at least daily.
 Ideally, everything you find there can be swept away and forgotten.
 But you may find one or more messages that need your attention.

 When you find a message from a trusted sender in your junk folder, first make sure it really is from that sender.
 For a message sent from a form on your website, it should come from an email address on your website domain.
 In some cases, where we send through a mail service, we may use a subdomain of your domain or a subdomain of ours.
 If unsure, ask.